microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/New-MgBetaDriveRootPermission.md

 `BODYPARAMETER <IMicrosoftGraphPermission>`: permission
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ExpirationDateTime <DateTime?>]`: A format of yyyy-MM-ddTHH:mm:ssZ of DateTimeOffset indicates the expiration time of the permission.
-DateTime.MinValue indicates there is no expiration set for this permission.
+DateTime.MinValue indicates there's no expiration set for this permission.
 Optional.
   - `[GrantedTo <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity